tkatchdmitri/optimization_in_one_exact_step/README.md

 In deep learning the loss function is usually infinitely differentiable but the data is noisy.
 If you had infinite data and compute could you solve the optimization problem in a single step?
 Intuitively the answer seems to be yes.

-You would simply compute all the orders of all the derivatives at the point at which you stand -- the curvature of the Earth beneath your feet.
+You would simply compute the derivative, the derivative's derivative, the derivative's derivative's derivative, ... from the point at which you stand -- the curvature of the Earth beneath your feet.

-This implies a different sort of optimization regime where you spend most of your time computing higher order derivatives at a single point instead of computing first order derivatives at many points.
+This implies a different sort of optimization process where you spend most of your time computing higher derivatives from where you stand instead of computing first order derivatives at many points.

-Less jumping around, more direct solutions, sounds appealing right?
+Less jumping around, more direct solutions, sounds good right?

 ## Brains